archiewald/blog/_posts/2018-03-03-battleship-MVC.md

 # App initialization

-Here you can see how components aboved are used to create a game and what are the relations between them.
+Here you can see how components above are used to create a game and what are the relations between them.
 Important part is to add observers to the model - here in the `switch` instruction you can how the view gets updated by events happened in the model.

 {%  highlight js %}